 Doing Business Out-of-State: Foreign Qualification

-If a company is going to do business outside of its state of formation, then it must register to do so.
+If a company is doing business outside of its state of formation, it must register to do so.
 This process is known as foreign qualification.
 It is usually straightforward, but nearly always requires filing documents and paying fees.

-When considering whether to form a corporation or a limited liability company (LLC), don't be confused by the term foreign qualification.
-Most of us, when we hear "foreign," think of something outside the United States; however, in the world of U.S. corporations and LLCs, the word foreign has a different meaning.
+Whether you operate as a corporation or limited liability company (LLC), you might encounter the term foreign qualification.
+When we hear the word "foreign" most of us think of something outside the United States.
+However, in the world of U.S. corporations and LLCs, the word foreign has a different meaning.

-When you foreign qualify a business, you register for a certificate of authority in the state or states where your company will be transacting business, and pay the necessary state fees.
+When you foreign qualify a business, you obtain for a certificate of authority in the state or states where your company will be transacting business, by filing an application and paying the necessary state fees.
 By doing this, the state knows that a foreign corporation or LLC is conducting business within its borders.
 It also gives your company the right to bring a lawsuit in that state's court system.

 What is Considered Transacting Business?